You'll avoid bankruptcy but it will impact your credit score. Use this guide to decide if it's the right choice for you.

 - Creditors can't pursue you.
 Once the creditors agree, any civil actions are frozen as well as the executions and creditors are considered on equal footing.

-- You can consolidate household debt.
+- Consolidate household debt.
 If your household has mounting debt you can file for individual agreements or 'Conditional Proposal' for joint debt.
 This means if one debt agreement isn't accepted, the other will be approved.

 - You may not be able to access credit.
-The debt agreement is an act of bankruptcy and it will be listed on your credit file for five years.
-During this time your ability to access credit will be seriously impacted.
+The debt agreement is an act of bankruptcy and it will be listed on your credit report for five years.
+During this time your ability to access credit will be seriously impacted and your credit score will drop.

-- You can lose secured assets.
+- Risk secured assets.
 If you do not keep up with repayments as per the debt agreement on secured assets, creditors can repossess the security.
 If the sold asset isn't enough to recover the lender's loss, you still may owe the lender money.

-- It can damage your business.
+- Potential damage to your business.
 You will need to inform anyone you do business with that you are currently under a debt agreement if you do not operate your business under your own name.

-- It can restrict your employment.
+- Restrict your employment.
 If you are employed in certain industries there may be restrictions placed on you, or you may not be able to be employed while you are under a debt agreement.

-- It can lead to bankruptcy.
+- Lead to bankruptcy.
 If you do not stick to your debt agreement or it is not accepted by your creditors, they can use the proposal to apply to the court to make you bankrupt.

 How does the debt agreement process work?